*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 We Applaud Your Courage.
 You can Do This!

-If you are ready to get your life back and want to begin detoxing from methadone, there is no better time to start.
+If you are ready to get your life back and want to begin detoxing from Methadone, there is no better time to start.
 Make the call now.
 We’re here to help you.
-We have many past patients who are willing to share their experiences with our rapid methadone detox treatment.
+We have many past patients who are willing to share their experiences with our rapid Methadone detox treatment.
 If you would like to speak with a past patient, please let us know.
 You’re not alone.
 You can do this.
 Be sure to check out the methadone detox testimonials to read what other patients have to say.
 We’re only a phone call away.

 Take the First Positive Step in Breaking Your Methadone Dependency – Contact Us Now!